hasanen/phrack-issue-manager/README.md

 cargo run -- download-issue --all-issues --refresh
 ```

-Export single or all issues as one txt
+Export single or all issues as one txt file.
+Other supported formats are `pdf` or `epub`.

 ```sh
 cargo run -- export-issue --issue 1 --format txt --output-path ./path # generates single .txt of all articles